ihmc3jn09hk/Gym_CPP/README.md

 The Gym implemented CartPole for 1D and 2D continuous.

-For the example shown below, it uses vision-based version of 2D continuous CartPole.

 1D _action_: `[ -1 < x < 1 ]`

 1D _state_ : `[ position, velocity, angle, angular velocity ]`